 Greater experience with the virus, and global networks for sharing that experience, have and will continue to improve treatment and lower fatality rates.
 This should allow governments to utilize more targeted and lighter restrictions, and diminish the economic harm caused by the pandemic.
+The board encourages the government develop a computer model of how the virus spreads through human, and particular economic interactions, so that public safety measures can be tested through thousands of possible scenarios for health and economic consequences prior to being enacted.
+The results of these models, as well as the consequences of not taking any measures, should be made available to the public.

 Companies with large offices have implemented social distancing rules and some require the wearing of masks and regular disinfection of hands.
 Most companies have restricted or banned business travel by airplane.
 A minority of companies have banned outside meetings.
 A larger minority have banned employees from attending meetings with ten or more people.
 A large majority of companies have adopted some form of "home office", and some companies have either shifted all workers to home office or have plans to do so if a second wave of mass infection occurs.
+The government should be encouraged to announce possible majors as far in advance as possible and discuss possibilities of how businesses can react to these measures in sufficient time so that business continuity planning can take into account possible future government decisions.

 Once the vaccine is distributed globally, concerns about being infected will continue to damage businesses dependent on close interaction or indoor congregation for several months.
+A majority of companies surveyed by AmCham expect some form of at-home work to be permanent.